 If our dear friend Roland Sweet was still around (rest in peace, Roland), he’d have to retire his old NewsQuirks column.
 “Can’t top this,” he’d sigh, while quietly worrying things could still get much worse.

 Anyway, it’s not surprising Canadians can’t peel their eyes from the carnage south of the border.
-But I’m afraid we’re going to have to for a bit, because that sick, orange shithead has irrefutably proved populist politicians can win by pandering to fear, xenophobia, economic insecurity and fragile masculinity.
-Many Canadians politicians have long embraced that approach and they certainly have enough frightened, struggling and angry people in this country to work with.
-But Trump taught them that shamelessness has a sub-basement decorated in conservative colours.
+But I’m afraid we’re going to have to for a bit, because that sick, orange shithead has irrefutably proved populists can win elections by pandering to fear, xenophobia, economic insecurity and fragile masculinity.
+Yes, many Canadian politicians have long embraced that approach and they certainly have enough frightened, struggling and angry people in this country to work with.
+But Trump showed them they can aim even lower — that shamelessness has a sub-basement decorated in conservative colours.
 And what’s that?
 A trap door that goes even lower?
 “Git mah AR-15 Abigail, we’s a-goin’ spelunking!”

 Let’s look at some of the warning signs.

-The focal point for Canada’s Trumpist wannabes has been Canadian Prime Minister Justin Trudeau.
+The focus of Canada’s Trumpist-wannabes is Canadian Prime Minister Justin Trudeau.
 Far too many Conservative politicians have fed the rabid dog of “Turdope” hatred, which, let’s be honest, is completely batshit-crazy.
 We’re not talking about warranted criticism of a leader who has earned it with broken promises (election reform), scandals (SNC-Lavelin, WE Charity) and cringey behaviour (blackface).
-No, the Justin-haters froth at the mouth about supposed plots to bring Canada into a socialist New World Order, implement Sharia law and collude with Bill Gates to microchip Canadians under the guise of vaccination.
+No, the Justin-haters froth at the mouth about nonsense like supposed plots to bring Canada into a socialist New World Order, implement Sharia law and collude with Bill Gates to microchip Canadians under the guise of vaccination.

 There have long been crackpots who believe ridiculous conspiracy theories.
 Not new.
 What’s different now is conservative politicians’ way-too-high tolerance for this nonsense.
 Both Saskatchewan and Alberta have conservative governments that don’t just take every opportunity to attack the prime minister, they also coddle the extremists making these wild claims.

 We’re seeing the consequences of the Sask.
 Party and UCP’s tolerance for these angry fantasies: a growing segment of the public wallowing in pandemic denial, vaccine skepticism and ever-increasing hostility to science and data-driven public policy.
-Minorities and immigrants get special advantages.
+In the gibbering mob’s mind, minorities and immigrants get special advantages.
 All taxes are bad.
 Government is the enemy.
 “Git yer libtard mitts off’a mah freedom!”

-Mike Harris, Ralph Klein, Preston Manning, Stephen Harper and creeps laid the groundwork but now it’s been supercharged by the example of Trump.
-Hopefully the utter mayhem unfolding in the United States will encourage conservatives like Jason Kenney, Erin O’Toole and Scott Moe to steer back from this precipice and stop pandering to psychotic ideologies.
+Mike Harris, Ralph Klein, Preston Manning, Stephen Harper and creeps laid the groundwork but now it’s been supercharged by Trump’s example.
+Hopefully the mayhem unfolding in the United States will encourage conservative leaderss like Jason Kenney, Erin O’Toole and Scott Moe to steer back from this precipice and stop pandering to psychotic ideologies.

 Canadian conservatives need to get their shit together.
 They don’t have to be assholes.